opensearch-project/documentation-website/_analyzers/language-analyzers/spanish.md

 ## Custom Spanish analyzer

-You can create custom Spanish analyzer using the following command:
+You can create a custom Spanish analyzer using the following command:

 ```json
 PUT /spanish-index